ClairDeCoder/JellyFresh/README.md

 **Jellyfresh looks for the full path /var/lib/jellyfin/root/default, if you're going to have it shared over the network, you must mount it to that same path on the server that JellyFresh resides.**
 - Dependencies are installed using the installer.
 - A Jellyfin server instance.
+- JellyFresh currently only supports metadata searching through NFO files, the NFO files must be saved in the same directory as your media file.
+  **Within the management of your library in Jellyfin, select "NFO" under metadata savers**
 - The paths for your media in your Jellyfin Server configuration must be the same paths seen by JellyFresh, this is because JellyFresh reads the folder paths from Jellyfin's configuration files.
 **For Example: If Jellyfin has a Movies library at /my/media/Movies, then the viewable path by JellyFresh must also be located at /my/media/Movies.
 This will only be truly applicable if you're running JellyFresh on a different server, or in a different container.**
 - If the Spotlight folders you are creating are located on a CIFS drive (Windows network share), you must add mfsymlinks to the Linux server entry to allow symbolic link creation.